About Cultivated

 - design work so effort turns into value

-- build habits that actually lead to meaningful output
+- build habits that lead to meaningful output

 This isn’t abstract theory.